highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 ####Software Requirements

+Note: We are now using Visual Studio 2017 and Qt 5.9.1.
+If you are upgrading from Visual Studio 2013 and Qt 5.6.2, do a clean uninstall of those versions before going through this guide.

 Note: The prerequisites will require about 10 GB of space on your drive.

 To create your High Fidelity build you’ll need to download and install: